 2. Technical Expertise and Specialization

-3. Established Track Record and References
+3. Proven Track Record and References

 4. Quality of Communication and Project Management

-5. Adherence to Codes and Standards
+5. Compliance with Codes and Standards

 6. Energy Efficiency and Sustainability

-7. Cost and Budget Considerations
+7. Cost and Budgeting Factors

 Conclusion: